 Various measures aimed at making cost structures more flexible – such as the consolidation of production facilities and the platform strategy – help to contain the earnings risk arising from reductions in revenue caused by economic conditions.
 Diversification of the customer base in terms of industry and region as well as expansion of service activities also play a role in mitigating risk.
 Moreover, the KION Group closely monitors the market and its competitors so that it can identify market risks at an early stage and adjust its production capacities in good time.
 Besides global economic growth and other data, the KION Group also analyses exchange rates, price stability, the consumer and investment climate, foreign trade activity and political stability in its key sales markets, constantly monitoring the possible impact on its financial performance and financial position.

 Other risks arise as a result of constant changes in the Company’s political, legal and social environment.
-Because it operates in countries in which the political or legal situation is uncertain, the KION Group is exposed to the consequent risk of government regulation, capital controls and expropriations.
+Because it operates in countries in which the political or legal situation is uncertain, the KION Group is exposed to the consequent risk of government regulation, amendments to customs regulations, capital controls and expropriations.
 The KION Group mitigates such strategic risks by, for example, carrying out in-depth market research, conducting thorough evaluation procedures to assess political and economic conditions and drafting contracts appropriately.

 It is also conceivable that competitors will join forces and their resulting stronger position will be detrimental to the KION Group’s sales opportunities.
 Moreover, predictions of higher volumes and margins may lead to overcapacity, which would put increased pressure on prices.

-Although the KION Group’s strengths in the premium segment have enabled it to charge appropriate prices until now, it is taking a variety of steps to contain competition risk.
+Although the KION Group’s strengths have enabled it to charge appropriate prices until now, it is taking a variety of steps to contain competition risk.
 Alliances, partnerships, acquisitions and other measures are playing an increasing role in improving the KION Group’s competitiveness in terms of resources, market access and product range.
 The steps that the KION Group is taking to mitigate its competition risk also include making its plants more efficient and securing low-cost sources of supply.

 The KION Group also continually evaluates its options for strengthening and consolidating its position in emerging markets, in particular through strategic partnerships, the creation of joint ventures or acquisition of local manufacturers.
 One of the risks of such alliances and acquisitions is that the expected benefits will materialise only partly or not at all.
 For example, the organisational integration of new units can harm financial performance for a variety of reasons.
 It is also possible that a partner will collaborate with competitors if exclusivity agreements are not in place.